Skip to main content

 STEP 10

-Go to the Configurables tab and click on Innobrix Demo Library.
-Drag and drop the Road House into the situation and position it along the road.
+Go to the Configurables tab and click Innobrix Demo Library.
+Drag the Rijwoning into the scene and place it along the road.

 STEP 11